openstack/manila/doc/source/configuration/shared-file-systems/drivers/hpe-3par-share-driver.rst

      this type are only created on a back end that uses deduplication.
 For HPE 3PAR File Persona, the provisioning type is determined when the FPG is created.
 Using the ``createfpg –tdvv`` option creates an FPG that supports both dedupe and thin provisioning.
-A thin deduplication license must be installed to use the tdvv option.
+The thin deduplication must be enabled to use the tdvv option.

    ``thin_provisioning``
      When the value is set to ``<is> True`` (or ``<is> False``), shares of